roryp/Generative-AI-for-beginners-java/README.md

 ![Generative AI for Beginners - Java Edition](./images/beg-genai-series.png)

 **Time Commitment**: The entire workshop can be completed online without local setup.
-If you want to run the samples, the environment setup takes 2 minutes, with exploring the samples requiring 1-3 hours depending on exploration depth.
+The environment setup takes 2 minutes, with exploring the samples requiring 1-3 hours depending on exploration depth.

 > **Quick Start**